Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 • Structured fields for specific interventions or safety measures

 Narrative notes alone cannot easily be aggregated or trended, but discrete data without narrative context can be misleading or shallow.
-The magic happens when nurses deliberately pair them.
+The real value emerges when nurses deliberately pair them.

 Think of it this way: